Baldivis - North

 Baldivis - North features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 77.6% of all households, including 39.6% couples with children, 25.6% couples without children, and 11.7% single parent families.
-Non-family households account for the remaining 22.4%, with lone person households at 19.8% and group households comprising 2.5%.
-The median household size is 2.8 people, larger than the Greater Perth average of 2.6.
+Family households dominate at 77.6% of all households, comprising 39.6% couples with children, 25.6% couples without children, and 11.7% single parent families.
+Non-family households make up the remaining 22.4%, with lone person households at 19.8% and group households comprising 2.5% of the total.
+The median household size of 2.8 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households